-Oil And Water It's helpful to understand some of the dynamics that contribute to interpersonal friction on the job.
+It's helpful to understand some of the dynamics that contribute to interpersonal friction on the job.
 Like trying to mix oil and water by shaking the bottle again and again, many Christians believe that if they just act nice around difficult personalities that eventually those people will change and become nice too.

 But "nice" doesn't always cut it, especially when you use it to avoid confrontation and direct communication.
 True kindness isn't afraid to look someone in the eye and tell him or her the truth, even if we know that this isn't what he or she wants to hear.
 You will garner much more respect for yourself and your beliefs if you act on kindness and honesty rather than "niceness."